Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: Background results from measure theory

 To see the opposite inclusion, let $f\in L^\infty((\mc{C}\vee\mc{B}_1)\wedge\mc{B})$ and fix any $\epsilon>0$.
 Since $f\in L^2(\mc{C}\vee\mc{B}_1)$, by Lemma \ref{lem:pisysapproxApp} there is a function of the form $f'=\sum_{i=1}^n c_ib_i$ where $c_i\in L^\infty(\mc{C})$ and $b_i\in L^\infty(\mc{B}_1)$, such that $\|f-f'\|_{L^2}\leq\epsilon$.
 Then, since $f\in L^\infty(\mc{B})$, we have $\epsilon\geq\|\mb{E}(f|\mc{B})-\mb{E}(f'|\mc{B})\|_{L^2}=\Big\|f-\sum_{i=1}^n \mb{E}(c_i|\mc{B})b_i\Big\|_{L^2}$.
 Since $\mc{B}\upmod \mc{C}$, we have that $\mb{E}(c_i|\mc{B})$ is $\mc{B}\wedge\mc{C}$-measurable for every $i$, so the last sum is $(\mc{C}\wedge \mc{B})\vee\mc{B}_1$-measurable.
 Since $\epsilon>0$ was arbitrary, we can let $\epsilon\to 0$ and we deduce that $(\mc{C} \vee \mc{B}_1) \wedge \mc{B} \subset_\lambda (\mc{C} \wedge \mc{B}) \vee \mc{B}_1$. \end{proof}

 We now turn to the topological properties of coupling spaces, and the proof of Proposition \ref{prop:coupspace}, which we restate as follows.

-\begin{proposition} Let $S$ be a finite set and let $\varOmega$ be a Borel or standard probability space.
-Then $\coup(\varOmega,S)$ is a non-empty convex compact second-countable Hausdorff space. \end{proposition} Recall that a measure space $\varOmega$ is \emph{separable} if its measure algebra (or metric Boolean algebra) is separable as a metric space (see \cite[\S 1.12(iii)]{Boga1}) or, equivalently, if $L^1(\varOmega)$ is separable (see \cite[\S 7.14(iv)]{Boga2}).
+\begin{proposition} Let $S$ be a finite set and $\varOmega=(\Omega,\mc{A},\lambda)$ be a Borel or standard pro- bability space.
+Then $\coup(\varOmega,S)$ is a non-empty convex compact second-countable Hausdorff space \textup{(}in particular it is a Polish space\textup{)}.
+Moreover $\coup(\varOmega,S)$ can be metrized in such a way that every ball is a convex set. \end{proposition} Recall that a measure space $\varOmega$ is \emph{separable} if its measure algebra (or metric Boolean algebra) is separable as a metric space (see \cite[\S 1.12(iii)]{Boga1}) or, equivalently, if $L^1(\varOmega)$ is separable (see \cite[\S 7.14(iv)]{Boga2}).
 Every Borel or standard probability space is separable.

 For $\mu\in \coup(\varOmega,S)$, let $\xi(\mu,\cdot)$ denote the map ${L^\infty(\varOmega)}^S \to \mb{C}$, $F\mapsto \xi(\mu,F)$.
 The following lemma implies that the map $\mu\mapsto \xi(\mu,\cdot)$ is an injection from $\coup(\varOmega,S)$ into the set of multilinear maps ${L^\infty(\varOmega)}^S \to \mb{C}$.
 In fact, the lemma tells us that this injectivity holds even when restricting the function $\xi(\mu,\cdot)$ to systems of measurable indicator functions.